vabaimova/Astro-ML-in-Julia/README.md

 - get membership of clustering results
 - look at projections of the feature space
     - plot the targets against two features
+- Clean up drivers and use SETTINGS.txt to make code work for any machine